greaterjs/greaterjs/README.md

 ```
 var gt = require('greater').gt;
-gt([1,2,3], 2) // true
+gt([1,2,3], 2); // true
 ```

 ## Coming Soon:

-We're making greater.js exensible so you can arbitrarily extend your comparison operators. (also so our greater.js doesn't evolve into something large).
+We're making greater.js exensible so you can arbitrarily extend your comparison operators. (also so the project doesn't evolve into something large).
 Imagine being able to do things like: "3lb" > "1kg".
-Perhaps we'll eventually tackle the type issues in the mathematical operators as well.
+We'd like to eventually tackle the type issues in the mathematical operators as well.

 ## Related links: